btschwertfeger/python-cmethods/README.md

 </div>

-This Python module serves as a collection of different scale- and distribution-based bias correction techniques for climate sciences.
+This Python module serves as collection of different scale- and distribution-based bias correction techniques for climate sciences.

-The documentation is available at: [https://python-cmethods.readthedocs.io/en/stable/](https://python-cmethods.readthedocs.io/en/stable/)

 Please cite this project as described in https://zenodo.org/doi/10.5281/zenodo.7652755.